 Not many Heat fans could have guessed what was up Pat Riley's sleeve the following off-season.
 In a deal with the LA Lakers, the Heat traded Lamar Odom, Caron Butler and others in exchange for larger-than-life superstar Shaquille O'Neal.
 The lovable big man immediately changed the culture in South Beach, bringing with him three NBA titles.
 In his second season on the roster, O'Neal and Wade were able to deliver on that promise, beating the Dallas Mavericks in six games and winning the NBA Championship for the first time in team history.

 After O'Neal left Miami, the Heat entered a rebuilding mode trying put together the pieces to make another run at a championship.
 After a few years of mediocrity, the team brought was able to lure the two biggest free agents available to Miami - LeBron James and Chris Bosh.
 The two, along with Dwyane Wade, instantly made the Heat the team the beat in NBA.
-In just a few seasons together, the "Big 3" has already brought home two more championships to South Beach and are primed to add to that total.
+In just a few seasons together, the "Big 3" has already brought home two more championships to South Beach.